tanxye/superbev/README.md

 Because this desktop version is built entirely on standard Python libraries, it is completely self-contained.
 Anyone can download and run it instantly without configuring external environment wrappers.

-Download the folder.
+Click the green Code button on the right then download the ZIP folder.
 Double click on run_game.bat to play the game.

 ### Prerequisites
 Make sure you have **Python 3** installed on your system.